DMegaritis/ML/README.md

 In addition, there are examples provided on how to use these classes.
 Please note that this is the initial implementation, and the file paths are currently set as absolute paths.

-This work has been used in the author's Doctoral thesis.
+This work has been used in the author's Doctoral thesis (Digital Health).